• Tools

 6. FAQs

-Q: How do I format JSON fields like Billing or LineItems?
+Q: How should I format LineItems or address objects?

 7. Official Documentation